Cost Function Unrolling in Unsupervised Optical Flow: Experimentation

 \subsubsection{Flow in Occluded Regions}

 Occluded pixels, i.e. pixels with no correspondence, are highly correlated with motion boundaries.
 Although crucial to many CV applications, performance on the occluded regions minorly affects the errors averaged over full images.
-We test our method particularly on occluded pixels as they are mostly affected by the gradients of the smoothness constraint during training.
-As official benchmark results don't report errors in occluded regions, we validate our models on the available official training data using train-test splitting (see supplementary).
-Measured validation AEPE rates of our unrolled cost, as well as the standard TV, Huber \cite{huber1964robust} and Charbonnier \cite{charbonnier1997deterministic} baselines are given in table \ref{ta:l1vsunrolled}.
+These regions are of great interest in this work as they are majorly affected by the gradients of the smoothness constraint during training.
+We conduct several experiments measuring performance particularly in the occluded regions.
+We train our ARFlow and SMURF models on both the MPI-Sintel and KITTI 2015 data, using our smoothness constraint as well as standard TV (similar to ARFlow, SMURF baselines) and the $L^1$ relaxation methods described at the beginning of section \nolinebreak \ref{sec:exp}.
+Measured validation AEPE rates\footnote{Reported validation results are obtained following the train-test data split scheme described in section \ref{datasets}.
+We do not carry multi-frame finetuning in our experiments, as opposed to ARFlow-MV and SMURF official benchmark results} of our unrolled cost, as well as the standard TV, Huber and Charbonnier methods are given in table \nolinebreak \ref{ta:l1vsunrolled}.
+A qualitative example is given in figure \ref{fig:occ_baselines}.
 Our method outperforms all tested baselines.
 As expected, modifying the smoothness regularizer has little effect on the performance in the non-occluded regions (\emph{Noc.}).
-However, measuring the performance on the occluded regions, our method reduces TV EPE rates by up to 15.82\% enabling the detection of sharper motion boundaries with no added complexity.
-Qualitative flow visualizations are displayed in figures \ref{fig:teaser} and \ref{fig:l1vsunroll}.
+However, measuring the performance on the occluded regions, our method reduces TV EPE rates by up to 15.82\% enabling the detection of sharper motion boundaries with no added complexity as is highly visible in figure \ref{fig:occ_baselines}.